hmlauth/LIRI-node-app/README.md

    * Using arrow keys, user will be able to review each selection and hit enter to save to `log.txt` or space bar to delete.
 If a selection is made, the option will be deleted from the `random.txt` file, and if not, the option will remain in the `random.txt` file.

+3. Include date and time stamps using `moment.js` to document when information was logged to `log.txt` file.